benhsz/parless/steps-to-implement.md

 NOTE: This step can be skipped.

 Experiment with the list-like formatting: have `(` appear as `▹` (or similar shape) and have its closing paren appear blank.
-This only happens for a expressions formatted on a single-line that are also part of another expression.
+This only happens for expressions formatted on a single-line that are also part of another expression.

 The conditions for this format are:
 1. `(` is not the first character on the line